Don Mankiewicz

-Don Martin Mankiewicz (January 20, 1922 – April 25, 2015) was an American screenwriter and novelist best known for his novel, Trial.
+Don Martin Mankiewicz (January 20, 1922 – April 25, 2015) was an American screenwriter and novelist best known for his novel Trial.

 Early life

 Born in Berlin, Germany, he was the son of Sara (née Aaronson) and the screenwriter Herman J. Mankiewicz and brother of journalist Frank Mankiewicz.
 He graduated from Columbia College of Columbia University in 1942.

 Career

 His 1955 novel Trial won the Harper Prize and was made into a film of the same name.
 He was nominated for an Academy Award for Best Adapted Screenplay for I Want to Live!
 (1958).
-Among his many television credits are Ironside, for which he wrote the pilot, the Star Trek episode "Court Martial", and the mini-series adaptation of President John F. Kennedy's book, Profiles in Courage.
+Among his many television credits are Ironside, for which he wrote the pilot, the Star Trek episode "Court Martial", and the mini-series adaptation of President John F. Kennedy's book Profiles in Courage.
+His college classmate, the novelist and journalist, Gordon Cotler was a frequent creative partner, including: Lanigan's Rabbi, Rosetti and Ryan, The Bait, McMillan & Wife, and The Black Bird.

 Personal life

-Mankiewicz married Ilene Korsen on March 26, 1946 and divorced her in 1972.
+Mankiewicz married Ilene Korsen on March 26, 1946, and divorced her in 1972.
 He married Carol Bell Guidi on July 1, 1972.
 Mankiewicz had 2 children with Ilene (Jane and John).
 He had two children with Carol (Jan and Sandy).
-His son is a screenwriter and producer, John Mankiewicz.
-Jane is a fiction writer published in the New Yorker.
+His son is screenwriter and producer John Mankiewicz.
+Jane is a fiction writer published in The New Yorker.